Home of The Big Texas Boerboel

 Q: Why does the price of your puppies vary so widely?

-A: Price is dependent on three different factors: 1) The known quality of the paired boerboels.
+1) The known quality of the paired boerboels.
 2) If breeding rights are being given.
 3) Gender can also be a factor for some litters.
+4) Due to the higher demand for top picks, a higher price may be assigned for the top picks.

 Q: Why do you charge more for breeding rights?
 It should just be one price!